 Learning to identify and correct issues that lead to problems with these plants is essential for keeping them healthy.

-- Drooping leaves: This indicates that you are overwatering your plant.
+- Drooping Leaves: This indicates that you are overwatering your plant.
 Reduce the frequency of watering and ensure the potting mix drains very well.
-If the soil is holding water, you should repot with a correct mixture for the plant.
+If the soil is holding water, you should repot with the correct mixture for the plant.

 - Rhaphidophora tetrasperma is often called mini monstera, though it is not related to monstera plants.